 Micro-investing allows consumers to save, deposit and invest a much smaller amount of money than has traditionally been the case.
 It’s possible to both automate the process, authorising the platform to manage your portfolio based on your personal preferences, or you can choose your own EFT’s and stocks.
 Given this option, micro-investing provides a more interactive experience than using a robo-advisor.

 It’s common for micro-investing start-ups to have a subscription-based/ flat fee payment scheme, which has dramatically levelled the playing field in more being able to take part in investment opportunities.
 As well as this, more people are learning about investing as platforms tend to guide you with recommendations and explanations.

 Digital brokers are online platforms and software tools that enable access to stock market information and investment.
 A broker would normally charge a high flat fee per trade, which is why investing has traditionally only been accessible to those who are in a position to invest large amounts.
-With digital brokerage platforms varying in their target audience, they supply analyses and a variety of investment instruments for both experienced investors and beginners.
+With digital brokerage platforms varying in their target audience, they supply analayzes and a variety of investment instruments for both experienced investors and beginners.

 Within the category, ‘social trading’ has proved popular for the less-experienced market.
 Through this feature, users are able to shadow or automatically copy the trades that more experienced traders do.

 Investment tools and portfolio management are a B2B segment of WealthTech.
 The typical aspects of investment tools includes comparison tools, research analayzes and access to networks of advice.
 Portfolio management solutions help financial institutions with asset class analayzes, and with the help of automation and organizations, they also increase the efficiency of most tasks.